AkashDallen/Alex/README.md

 # Alex
-my way to lean coding
+my way to learn coding
 what is your name master